Aaron Gifford Pickleball Tournament

 Every year, the benefit grows, increasing the amount they are able to raise.
 This year, though the exact number hasn’t been released, there were enough entrants to estimate that at least $10,000 was raised to support the two non-profit organizations.

-In fact, over 230 pickleball players participated, hailing from not just all over New Mexico but from Texas, California, Arizona, and more.
+In fact, over 220 pickleball players participated, hailing from not just all over New Mexico but from Texas, California, Arizona, and more.
 Several Pickleball Clubs were represented as well, and local businesses showed up to give their support and offer free services, like a physical therapist who was giving out free massages!

-Highlights of the 3rd Annual Aaron Gifford Pickleball Benefit
+Highlights of the Aaron Gifford Pickleball Benefit

 Men’s Doubles